jpoff22/team1/README.md

   * add ghosts and pacman to the map and make sure retrieving them returns the location where we put them
 * ghost in range
   * make sure no ghost is in range when no ghosts are on the board.
 Then make sure a ghost is in range only when it's one tile away from pacman

+* pacman move
+  * put pacman at (1,1) and successfully move 3 times
+* pacman consume
+  * ensure pacman fails to consume a cookie at (9,12) (the readme example) and the pacman can successfully eat a cookie at (1,1)